Physics with Industry 2016, 21-25 November 2016

-PhD students and postdocs working in the field of physics and applied physics can register for the workshop Physics with Industry.
+PhD students and postdocs working in the field of physics and applied physics could register for the workshop Physics with Industry.
 Registration is closed now.
 The registration deadline was 14 October 2016 at 12.00 hours.

 The following companies will take part in Physics with Industry 2016: Philips, Shell, SensorTag Solutions, Dunea and Lievers Holland.
 See the FOM website

 for more information about the companies and their cases/industrial problems.
 On this webpage you will find more information about the workshop Physics with Industry as well.

 You can also send an email

 From 23 till 27 November 2015, FOM, Technology Foundation STW and the Lorentz Center organised the fifth edition of the workshop Physics with Industry.
 The aim of this workshop is for young physicists to create original solutions for industrial problems, for them to get introduced to industrial R&D and for companies to get in touch with young talents.
 Participants of the workshop are physicists from research organisations in the Netherlands and Europe, and researchers of the participating companies.
 The majority of the participants are PhD students or postdocs.
 The scientists are supported by senior researchers, to ensure progress and the highest scientific quality.

 The following five companies took part in Physics with Industry 2015: Antea Group, Friesland Campina, Sensortag Solutions, Tata Steel en Vycap.

 Testimonials of companies that participated in earlier editions of Physics with Industry: